 Modern philosophy begins with Descartes, whose Discourse on Method and Meditations, written in the middle years of the seventeenth century, present the first thoroughgoing statement of the point of view of subjectivism or idealism.
 Descartes argued that "modes of consciousness" are real in themselves, regardless of the reality of the physical world which we perceive through our senses: "But it will be said that these presentations are false, and that I am dreaming.
 Let it be so.
 At all events, it is certain that I seem to see light, hear a noise, feel heat; this cannot be false, and this is what in me is properly called perceiving, which is nothing else than thinking.
-From this I begin to know what I am with somewhat greater clearness and distinctness than heretofore."

-Descartes was also a physicist, and his scientific investigations followed the method of Francis Bacon, and were concerned solely with objective reality; his analysis of the mechanics of the brain was untouched by his interest in "modes of consciousness."
+From this I begin to know what I am with somewhat greater clearness and distinctness than heretofore."3 mechanics of the brain was untouched by his interest in "modes of consciousness."
 Thus Descartes faced in two directions: he accepted the dualism of mind and matter, and failed to understand the contradiction between the conception of physical reality and the conception of an independent mind or soul whose being is subjective, and whose realness is of a different order.